00:00

 shadowfals

 I remember life in the '80s and '90s.
 It wasn't simpler times.
 Anyhow, I'm now mostly doing pixel art and illustrations.
-My goal for 2025 is to create a fantasy visual novel for ages 17+ (or only for me depending how the real world goes).
+My 2025 goal is to create a fantasy visual novel for ages 17+ (or only for me, depending how the real world develops).

 — he / they —